blaylockbk/Herbie/README.md

 - [Part 4: Opening GRIB2 files in Python with `xarray` and `cfgrib`](https://github.com/blaylockbk/HRRR_archive_download/blob/master/demo_download_hrrr_archive_part4.ipynb)

 ## Useful Functions
+Feel free to use these functions and imporve upon them to fit your needs.
+If you wrote a function that is really cool and want to share it here, make a pull request.

 - [`HRRR_archive.py`](https://github.com/blaylockbk/HRRR_archive_download/blob/master/HRRR_archive.py)

 To use these functions, copy this file to the path with your own python scripts and import them